abhiiii-shek/FS_AbhishekYadav/README.md

 # High Overview Description : (Student Commute Optimizer - Ride Sharing App)
       A full-stack app that helps students carpool by matching similar commute routes.
 Users enter home and destination, see nearby commuters on a map, and chat anonymously in real-time.
 It ensures privacy with unique usernames and uses route matching to optimize shared       rides,saving money and time, reducing traffic and pollution,  cutting commute costs.<br>

-Keeping It Simple,I am going to provide the approach for this project with high overview structure and planning.<br>
+Keeping It Simple, I am going to provide the approach for this project with high overview structure and planning.

-#FRONTEND: <br>
+# FRONTEND

--To optimize it better we will use REACT VITE or Angular instead of relying on traditional HTML and CSS.<br>
+      - To optimize it better we will use **REACT VITE** or **Angular** instead of relying on traditional HTML and CSS.
--Flow of the app will be : <br>
+      - Flow of the app will be:
-    - A LogIn And Register Page which will send user details to the backend authentication and create user endpoint API which return an unique username (username should be random to keep anonimity) to the frontend to display and stored in global state(useContext or REDUX).<br>
+        - A **LogIn and Register Page** which will send user details to the backend authentication and create user endpoint API which returns a unique username (username should be random to keep anonymity) to the frontend to display and stored in global state                      (useContext or REDUX).
-    - Store user JWT token and other credentials excluding password in some store/slice.<br>
+        - Store user **JWT token** and other credentials excluding password in some store/slice.
-    - An /route or /search page(routes) which contains an form for input souce and input destination and Submit button<br>
+        - An `/route` or `/search` page (routes) which contains a form for **input source** and **input destination** and a **Submit button**.
-    -For input locations we will use address autocomplte apis of leaflet or any other autocomplete providing host such that user is not able to enter any non existing address.<br>
+        - For input locations we will use **address autocomplete APIs** of Leaflet or any other autocomplete providing host such that user is not able to enter any non-existing address.
-    -Validations of inputs must also taken care of such as required field etc.<br>
+        - **Validations** of inputs must also be taken care of such as required field etc.
-    -If possible we can allow the page to get user current location using browser navigation api for latitude and longtitude coordinates.<br>
+        - If possible we can allow the page to get user **current location** using browser navigation API for latitude and longitude coordinates.
-    -The form with source and destination is then submitted through backend route generating api for route processing.<br>
+        - The form with source and destination is then submitted through **backend route generating API** for route processing.
-    -The backend provides best route with minimum obstruction which the frontend shows.<br>
+        - The backend provides best route with minimum obstruction which the frontend shows.
-    -For showing routes we will use map box gl with pop up marker showing loaction of user source and destination inputs.<br>
+        - For showing routes we will use **Mapbox GL** with pop-up marker showing location of user source and destination inputs.
-    -The pop up marker will act as a button with username as tooltip(anonymous names) which will serve as opening a real time chat with users nearby.<br>
+        - The pop-up marker will act as a button with **username as tooltip** (anonymous names) which will serve as opening a **real-time chat** with users nearby.
-    -When the map is displayed we will also show nearby pop ups which fall within a certain threshold radius for sharing rides.<br>
+        - When the map is displayed we will also show **nearby pop-ups** which fall within a certain threshold radius for sharing rides.
-    -An error page for showing errors.If hit wrong url or failed to fetch from apis etc.<br>
+        - An **Error Page** for showing errors.
+If hit wrong URL or failed to fetch from APIs etc.

     #   A basic flow diagram:<br>